 Basically, iron is pretty important to whole body function, but let's think about this a little more.

 Because of the higher increase of plasma to red blood cells, hematocrit levels can appear to decrease around the end of the 2nd trimester resulting in a majority of women being prescribed an Rx iron supplement or being told to take some form of iron to increase their red blood cells and being labeled as having pregnancy anemia.
-In cases where mom is otherwise healthy and she is eating a well balanced diet, this is ideal and this higher fluid allows mom to secrete fluid through pregnancy and especially through the birth process.
-In fact, a hematocrit level that rises throughout pregnancy could indicate complications that youre plasma levels are not increasing to an adequate level and you can experience complications such as toxemia or shock, among others.
+In cases where mom is otherwise healthy and she is eating a well-balanced diet, this higher plasma ratio is ideal and allows mom to secrete fluid through pregnancy and especially through the birth process.
+In fact, a hematocrit level that rises throughout pregnancy could indicate complications that your plasma levels are not increasing to an adequate level and you can experience complications such as toxemia or shock, among others.

 Types of Iron and Iron Supplements

 If you're prescribed an iron supplement, determining which supplement to take is important after you've determined if they're necessary.
 Let's look at the types of iron we get from food and what the supplements are doing to recreate that.